 Is Gnoming Worth It

 I have seen people on forums claiming that they are making £5000 upward per month from matched betting.
-Now after doing matched betting for over 2 years, I know this is not possible.
+Now after doing matched betting for over 2 years, I know this is not possible when doing matched betting legitimately.
 You used to be able to make £2000 a month with one account but now it is more like £1000-1500.
 So these claims are either outright lies or they have multiple accounts.

 As tempting as these earning claims seem in the long run I just dont think it’s worth it.
 I’m sure if you manage to find someone willing to talk about it you might be able to form a different opinion than mine.
 However, with all the risks involved, I would rather spend my time mastering one account and making £1000 tax-free cash each month with no risks.

 Just a short word of warning, I am experienced in matched betting but I have no experience in Gnoming.
-I am just laying out some of the facts.
+When asking myself what is gnoming I did some research and I am just laying out some of the facts.
 Should you wish to continue and start Gnoming for yourself then perhaps you should seek further advice from someone who has participated in this before making a decision.